rding88/FormAuth/README.md

 # FormAuth
 Form Based Authentication.
-This is example of Form Based Authentication
+This is an example of Form Based Authentication